 Protect our beach and bay –The Santa Monica community cares deeply about preserving the beach and its surrounding bay.
 Santa Monica locals work hard to keep it clean and safe, and regularly work in conjunction with the Heal the Bay organization to do so.
 Help protect the beach you came to visit by learning more about Heal the Bay and its report cards at HealtheBay.org.

 Work out – Santa Monica locals are known for their emphasis on a fit and active lifestyle.
 While in town, make sure to take advantage the abundance of outdoor spaces, winding bike paths and running trails that Santa Monicans use regularly as their very own outdoor gym.
 Explore even more unexpected and unusual ways to get healthy during a trip to with flying trapeze lessons on the pier or synchronized swimming and stand up paddle board classes at the Annenberg Community Beach House.

-Santa Monica Convention & Visitors Bureau (SMCVB) is a non-profit organization designed to increase visitor expenditures, tourism revenues and local employment opportunities through the promotion of Santa Monica as a travel destination.
-For travel and accommodation information or a free copy of the Official Visitors Guide, the public can write to the Santa Monica Visitor Center, 2427 Main Street, Santa Monica, CA 90405; call (800) 544-5319 or (310) 393-7593; visit www.santamonica.com; or email firstname.lastname@example.org.
-Follow SMCVB on Twitter @GoSantaMonica or become a FaceBook fan at http://www.facebook.com/visitsantamonica.
+Santa Monica Travel & Tourism (SMTT), formerly Santa Monica Convention & Visitors Bureau, is a non-profit organization designed to increase visitor expenditures, tourism revenues and local employment opportunities through the promotion of Santa Monica as a travel destination.
+For travel and accommodation information or a free copy of the official Visitors Guide, the public can write to the Santa Monica Visitor Center, 2427 Main Street, Santa Monica, CA 90405; call 800-544-5319 or 310-393-7593; visit santamonica.com; or email firstname.lastname@example.org.
+Follow SMTT on Twitter @GoSantaMonica or become a Facebook fan at facebook.com/visitsantamonica.